LoganJGunawan/RubiksCube/texts/README.txt

          technically faces 4 and 5 are able to perform this move due to having a motor on all 4 sides of its face, there is minimal need to implement this as currently (19/05/2023).

+Example Code:
+https://github.com/VickneshB/RubiksCube - opencv + Kociemba project to solve a rubiks cube using the
+                                          kociemba module by getting camera input from opencv

 Log:
 11/05/2023 function.py is completed.
 Will test soon 15/05/2023 Basic testing of function.py finished
 15/05/2023 Bugs fixed in function.py
 19/05/2023 Optimization in function.py: newTurn()
+24/05/2023 First version of camera.py finished
+02/06/2023 3D Printing of Hooks, 3D Designing of Base
+05/06/2023 Testing of 3D Printed Hook